Qberto/ML_ObjectDetection_CAFO/README.md

 In this case, the graph is exported to the [cafo_inference_graph](https://github.com/Qberto/ML_ObjectDetection_CAFO/cafo_inference_graph) directory.
 We're ready to test in real time!

-## Step 8: Detect CAFO sites from a folder of images.
+## Step 8: Detect CAFO sites!

-Goal: Run our inference graph from Jupyter Notebook and detect images in a specified folder.
+Goal: Run our inference graph from Jupyter Notebook and detect images in a specified folder or in a video capture.

 Description: A [Jupyter Notebook](https://github.com/Qberto/ML_ObjectDetection_CAFO/object_detection_CAFO_staticimages.ipynb) is provided to execute the inference graph and point it at a folder of images.
+Another [Jupyter Notebook](https://github.com/Qberto/ML_ObjectDetection_CAFO/object_detection_CAFO_screencap.ipynb) is provided to execute the inference graph, but this notebook uses Python's PIL library to capture a quadrant of our current screen to pass to the model.
 The output should be images with bounding boxes and the confidence level of the objects detected in each image.
-This is interesting, but let's skip to the real star of the show... real-time object detection!

-## Step 9: Detect CAFO sites in real time!
+## Step 9: Transfer to GIS

-Goal: Execute the model on a video feed of satellite imagery and see how it detects CAFO sites!
+Goal: We need to transfer the bounding box information from detected objects to GIS features.

-Description: A [Jupyter Notebook](https://github.com/Qberto/ML_ObjectDetection_CAFO/object_detection_CAFO_screencap.ipynb) is provided to execute the inference graph, but this time we will use a quadrant of our current screen to pass to the model.
+Description: Work and details pending... stay tuned!

 ## Step 9: ...